NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Piazza del Popolo

-Several places of interest can be found in Piazza Popolo.
+At Piazza Popolo, you can find several attractions.
 This square is one of the largest squares in Rome.
-Characteristic of this square is the arch on the north side of the square and the twin churches of Santa Maria di Montesanto and Santa Maria dei Miracoli.
-In addition, there is an enormous obelisk in the middle of the square.
+Characteristic of this square is the stately arch on the north side of the square and the twin churches Santa Maria di Montesanto and Santa Maria dei Miracoli.
+In addition, there is a huge obelisk in the middle of the square.

 Rome - Piazza del Popolo